Bayesian Event Categorization Matrix Approach for Explosion Monitoring: Statistical Basis for the Decision Framework

 where each element of \(\bm{C}\) corresponds to the loss for each action that is indexed by the columns, for a value of the random variable \(\tilde{\bm{z}}_K\) indexing the rows.
 The elements of \(\bm{C}\) are ideally chosen with some thoughtful use of utility theory \citep{robert2007bayesian, berger2013statistical}.
 For a draw of \(\bm{\tilde{z}}_K\), the loss function is evaluated as \(\bm{L}(\tilde{\bm{z}}_K, \bm{a}) = \tilde{\bm{z}}_K^{\top} \bm{C}\), producing a vector of the same length as the number of actions.
 A simple loss function uses \(\bm{C}_{K \times K} = \bm{J}_K - \bm{I}_K\), a matrix of ones minus the identity matrix such that the diagonal of \(\bm{C}_{K \times K}\) is equal to zero.
 Under this loss function, and using a draw of \(\tilde{\bm{z}}_K\) with \(\tilde{z}_2 = 1\), the loss of taking action \(a_2\) and placing \(\tilde{\bm{y}}_{\tilde{p}}\) in category two is equal to zero, while the loss of each of the remaining actions is equal to one.
 Taking the expectation of the loss function, with respect to the posterior distribution of random vector \(\tilde{\bm{z}}_{K}\), is therefore \(\mathbb{E}\left[\bm{L}(\tilde{\bm{z}}_K, \bm{a})\right] = \mathbb{E}\left[\tilde{\bm{z}}_K^{\top}|\tilde{\bm{y}}_{\tilde{p}}, \bm{Y}_{N\times p}, \bm{\theta}\right]\bm{C}\).

-This Bayesian decision criterion is adaptable to an array of nuclear detonation detection scenarios.
-For binary decisions, an observer decides only whether \(\tilde{\bm{y}}_{\tilde{p}}\) is a nuclear detonation or not.
-Such cases are common in nuclear explosion monitoring.
+This Bayesian decision criterion is adaptable to an array of detonation detection scenarios.
+For binary decisions, an observer decides only whether \(\tilde{\bm{y}}_{\tilde{p}}\) is a detonation or not.
+Such cases are common in explosion monitoring.
 Then \(\bm{C}\) is a \(2 \times 2\) matrix,

 where \(\tilde{z}_1\) corresponds to the event of interest.
 When \(C_{1,1} = C_{2,2} = 0\) and \(C_{1,2} = C_{2,1} = 1\) the matrix represents the 0-1 loss function in classical hypothesis testing \citep{robert2007bayesian}.
 In Section \ref{sec:exp}, we primarily investigate binary categorization to showcase how changing an element of \(\bm{C}_{2\times 2}\) allows one to intuitively target false negatives or false positives.
 Appendix \ref{sec:binary-decision} details how reducing the action space to binary categorization allows several simplifications.